Why study BSc qualification in Nutritional Therapy?

 - A minimum of 5 GCSEs (grade C and above, including Maths & English)

-- A level Chemistry (or equivalent in Chemistry).
-Candidates who do not have this qualification are required to complete a BCNH Science Foundation course first.
+Candidates who do not have an A Level in Chemistry or Biology are required to complete a BCNH Science Foundation course first.

 - Compulsory interview – all candidates who wish to study at BCNH must have a formal interview with a member of the BCNH academic team.
 Interviews can be done by attendance at Barkat House or Skype.
 Candidates are required to complete a BCNH Interview Form before the interview and email it to firstname.lastname@example.org.